These are some of the lives forever changed by COVID-19

 Teen just ‘wants to be normal’

-Melissa Smejka says that, before her daughter Zara got COVID, she played hockey, lifted weights and was a top student.
+Melissa Smejkal says that, before her daughter Zara got COVID, she played hockey, lifted weights and was a top student.

 Now, Zara, 13, spends most of her days in bed, too exhausted to do any of the things she loved before.
 She has missed half of this school year because of long COVID, according to her mother, who says it can take hours just to focus enough to tackle her school work.